52-12/bloxflip-scraper/README.md

 A program that notifes people (including discord and text messages) everytime there is a rain at bloxflip.

 # Installation
-Go to the releases on the right side of this page and download the zip folder.
+For windows: Go to the releases on the right side of this page and download the zip folder.

 Extract the zip, then put the folder to your desktop.